Use external Elasticsearch for Orchestration Cluster with Helm

-Configure Camunda 8 Self-Managed to connect to an external Elasticsearch instance as a secondary storage backend.
-Elasticsearch is used for indexing and querying operational data consumed by multiple Camunda components.
+Configure the Orchestration Cluster in Camunda 8 Self-Managed to connect to an external Elasticsearch instance as a secondary storage backend.
+Elasticsearch is used for indexing and querying operational data consumed by Orchestration Cluster applications and APIs.
 For a canonical definition, see Elasticsearch/OpenSearch.

-By default, the Helm chart deployment provisions an Elasticsearch instance using the bundled Elasticsearch subchart.
-You can instead connect Camunda to an existing external Elasticsearch instance, either running inside the same Kubernetes cluster or outside it.
+Starting with Camunda 8.9, the Helm chart no longer provisions Elasticsearch by default.
+To use Elasticsearch as secondary storage for the Orchestration Cluster, explicitly configure it in your Helm values under orchestration.data.secondaryStorage.elasticsearch.
+You can either deploy Elasticsearch using the ECK operator (recommended) or connect Camunda to an existing external Elasticsearch instance, either running inside the same Kubernetes cluster or outside it.

 Prerequisites